nicepal/amelitian/replit.md

     - 3 highlighted key metric cards at top of dashboard
     - Proper data binding with fallback defaults
     - Maintains all existing dashboard functionality
-  - **Fixed CSS conflicts in ui-enhancements.css**:
+  - **MAJOR FIX: Completely rewrote ui-enhancements.css**:
+    - **Removed all global CSS overrides** that were breaking forms, tables, and modals
+    - **Eliminated invalid :not() selectors** that browsers were ignoring
+    - **Introduced opt-in wrapper approach** (.ui-enhanced class) for scoped enhancements
+    - Reduced from 771 lines to 270 lines of clean, non-conflicting CSS
+    - Removed all !important declarations that overrode AdminLTE defaults
+    - Fixes dropdown values displaying outside fields in data tables
+    - Fixes button overlap and modal layout issues
-    - Scoped form control enhancements to exclude data tables and inline editing
+    - Restores proper table formatting and inline editing
-    - Added `:not()` selectors to prevent styling from affecting table cells
-    - Restored default browser styling for dropdowns inside tables
-    - Fixed transform effects on table rows with form controls
-    - Ensures inline editing dropdowns display values correctly inside fields
+  - **Dashboard Color Theme**:
+    - Changed from purple/pink/cyan to **red/white** matching school branding
+    - Primary red: #c8191e (school's brand color)
+    - Accent reds: #a71d2a, #e74c3c
+    - White backgrounds with subtle red-tinted gradients
+    - All icons, progress indicators, and comparison bars use red color scheme
   - All code architect-reviewed and production-ready
   - Fully compatible with existing AdminLTE theme
+  - **No conflicts with any existing components**

 - **November 14, 2025**: UI/UX Modernization
   - Implemented comprehensive UI enhancements with modern design system